Les Mehrhoff Botanical Research Award

 -

-Matthew P. Charpentier and Laura Green for their project entitled "Habitat characterization and assessment of the northern range limit of the regionally rare Crepidomanes intricatum in Northeast North America."
-Final Report
+Matthew P. Charpentier and Laura Green - "Habitat characterization and assessment of the northern range limit of the regionally rare Crepidomanes intricatum in Northeast North America" Final Report

 -

-Karolina Fučíková for her project entitled "Desmids of selected New England ponds – a comparison to historical data."
-Final Report
+Karolina Fučíková - "Desmids of selected New England ponds – a comparison to historical data" Final Report

 -

-Marion Andrews Holmes for her project entitled "Testing the influence of land-use history and forest stand age on the distribution and abundance of parasitic plants at multiple scales."
-Final Report
+Marion Andrews Holmes - "Testing the influence of land-use history and forest stand age on the distribution and abundance of parasitic plants at multiple scales" Final Report

 -

-Paige Howard and Eric Doucette for their project entitled "Bryophyte and macrolichen survey of the MCLA forest and creating the Massachusetts College of Liberal Arts Herbarium."
-Final Report
+Paige Howard and Eric Doucette - "Bryophyte and macrolichen survey of the MCLA forest and creating the Massachusetts College of Liberal Arts Herbarium" Final Report

 - 2018